giggleby/shim/setup/RMA_SHIM.md

     (6) Enable/disable autorun in RMA shim.
     (7) Modify cutoff config in cros payload (only for old devices).
     (8) Enable or disable qrcode when factory reset.
-    (9) Enable or disable a confirmation before battery cutoff.
     (w) Apply changes and exit.
     (q) Quit without saving changes.
     Please select an option [1-9, w, q]: